Ficodes/perseo-fe/README.md

 ### More information

+- Refer to the [Open Specs](docs/API/index.md) section for info on APIs, Rules and Actions.
 - Refer to the [Admin Guide](docs/admin/index.md) for info on how to install Perseo and get it running.
 - Refer to the [User Manual](docs/user/index.md) for more info on how to use it.